KATT/danson/README.md

 ### Using Built-in Serializers

-The `std.ts` module provides built-in serializers for common JavaScript types.
-These are automatically available when using `stringifySync` and `parseSync`:
+The `std` module provides built-in serializers for common JavaScript types.

 ```ts
 import { parseSync, std, stringifySync } from "danson";